matthewviray/power-outages-project/README.md

 This dataset is downloadable on: https://engineering.purdue.edu/LASCI/research-data/outages

 We will explore this dataset to answer the question: **what drives the causes of our major power outages and its severity in the U.S.** We do this through data analysis techniques to see what drives these causes and the severity of these outages.
 Possibly seeing drivers from geographical, economic, land-use, electricity consumption, and regional climatic features.
-After our analysis and the understanding we gained from these dataset we will make a prediction model to predict if a outage is causes by weather or not.
+After our analysis and the understanding we gained from these dataset we will make a prediction model to predict if a outage is caused by weather or not.

-This is crucial information because we are able to understand what drives the cause and severity of these outages, we are able to prepare and have a better chance to prevent these disasters.
-Also we are able to allocate resources more efficiently and effectively to tailor for the cause and needs of specific location in the U.S.
+This is crucial information because we are able to understand what drives the cause and severity of these outages, we are able to prepare and have a better chance to prevent the causes and severity of these outages.
+Understanding the features of our dataset and how it connects to outages causes and severity, we are able to allocate resources more efficiently and effectively to tailor for the cause and needs of specific location in the U.S. In addition, focus on the weak points and find ways to improve those weak points to prevent these outages.

 ## Introduction of our dataset
-Our original dataset had 1534 rows of outages and their features and 57 columns that are prominent to my analysis and prediction model including features such as:
+Our original dataset had 1534 rows of outages and their features and 20 columns that are prominent to my analysis and prediction model including features such as:

 | **Feature** | **Description** |
 |-------------|----------------|